Diabetes is a condition that can cause a range of effects on the body and affects more than 4.9 million people in the UK alone .

 Finally, people with diabetes are also more likely to be affected by thyroid disease, which is another reason why your hair might be falling out.

-In a 2013 study , researchers found that the long-term use of metformin can lead to decreased levels of vitamin B12, which is needed for hair health.
+In a 2013 study , researchers found that the long-term use of metformin can lead to decreased levels of vitamin B12, which is needed for hair growth.
 Because of this, patients who had been using metformin for a long period of time are more likely to also experience hair loss.

 However, other treatments may have a different effect.
 One study found that insulin (a key diabetes medication) was actually able to reverse the effects of alopecia .